 What are the Signs & Symptoms of Glaucoma?

 Unlike Macular Degeneration, self-monitoring for Glaucoma is not possible.
-Signs and symptoms progress are so gradual, it can be very difficult to tell whether you are experiencing vision loss.
+Signs and symptoms progress so gradually that it can be very difficult to tell whether you are experiencing vision loss.
 This is why it is so important to have regular eye examinations, where your optometrist will measure the pressure within the eye as well as monitor the health of the eye and optic nerve, and conduct further testing if needed.